pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 **Details:**

-Archiving and unarchiving experiments is a simple operation that entails setting the `archived` property in the experiment's `config.yaml` file to `true` or `false`.
-You can change this property manually if you wish, but using `pushkin rm exp -m archive` offers a convenient way to quickly change this property for multiple experiments.
+All that results from calling `remove experiment` in the `archive` or `pause-data` mode (as well as their opposite modes) is that the experiment's `config.yaml` file will be updated with respect to the boolean property `archived` or `dataPaused`.
+You can change this property manually if you wish, but using `pushkin rm exp -m archive` or `pushkin rm exp -m pause-data` offers a convenient way to quickly change this property for multiple experiments.

 ### updateDB